aubs7/CitrusPlantDisease/README.md

 ## Contributors:

 This is a Final Project requirement for the Professional Elective 5 course.

-Aubrey Min M. Lasala
+- Aubrey Min M. Lasala
-Britney G. Beligan
+- Britney G. Beligan
-4th Year BS Computer Science students from New Era University, Quezon City